Club 78: How creating a moment transformed the experience of working at StudioNorth.

 What do you remember about your first day at your current job?
 Or any job, for that matter?
 Until 2018, most of us at The Studio couldn’t remember anything special about ours.

-That started to change when our VP of Creative Shannon Lee led us through a series of workshops based on The Power of Moments, a best-seller by Chip and Dan Heath that explores why certain brief experiences can jolt, elevate and change us.
+That started to change when our Senior Vice President, Creative Shannon Lee led us through a series of workshops based on The Power of Moments, a best-seller by Chip and Dan Heath that explores why certain brief experiences can jolt, elevate and change us.

 One of the moments explored in the book was the first day experience at a new job.
 That first day is, all too often, a non-event—when it should be a “moment of elevation” people remember for years.

 A bunch of us decided to create that kind of first day experience at StudioNorth, and that effort has actually changed the culture for everyone working here—whether they’ve been here 30 days or 30 years.

 Starting with ideas brainstormed during Shannon’s workshop, the all-volunteer Welcome Committee spent the better part of a year coming up with ways to not only improve the first day for new employees, but to make it a lasting, unique, memorable moment for them.
 Something better than what we’d done before.
 Something we could all be proud of.
 Something amazing.

 We had conversations, brainstorms and unruly, unwieldy committee meetings.
 We researched and debated.
 We generated a ton of ideas and eventually had to decide which were the best to pursue—and in what order.